Updated March 18, 2023

 SELECT * FROM CUSTOMER WHERE STATE ='Punjab' AND CUST_ID= 256;

-The above query will give the result as below
+The above query will give the result as mentioned below.

 SELECT * FROM CUSTOMER WHERE STATE ='Punjab' AND CUST_ID= 121;